-- For the first data property <propertyName> substitute "fid". - For the first data property <dataType> substitute "fdo:int32". - Do not include the minOccurs or default attributes because the value of minOccurs is 0, which is the default, and there is no <defaultValue>. - Set the fdo:readOnly attribute for "fid" to false. - Set the content for xs:documentation for "fid" to "feature id". - For the second data property <propertyName> substitute "address". - Do not include the minOccurs or default attributes because the value of minOccurs is 0, which is the default, and there is no <defaultValue>. - Set the fdo:readOnly attribute for "name" to false. - Set the content for xs:documentation for "address" to "address of the building". - For <length> substitute "64". - For the geometry property <propertyName> substitute "position". - For <list of FdoGeometricTypes> substitute "point". - Set the values of fdo:geometryReadOnly, fdo:hasMeasure, and fdo:hasElevation to false. - For <spatialContextName> substitute "SC_0". - For {description arg to FdoGeometricPropertyDefinition::Create()} substitute "position of the building".
+- For the first data property <dataType> substitute "fdo:int32". - Do not include the minOccurs or default attributes because the value of minOccurs is 0, which is the default, and there is no <defaultValue>. - Set the fdo:readOnly attribute for "fid" to false. - Set the content for xs:documentation for "fid" to "feature id". - For the second data property ropertyName substitute "address". - Do not include the minOccurs or default attributes because the value of minOccurs is 0, which is the default, and there is no <defaultValue>. - Set the fdo:readOnly attribute for "name" to false. - Set the content for xs:documentation for "address" to "address of the building". - For <length> substitute "64". - For the geometry property propertyName> substitute "position". - For for GeometricTypes> substitute "point". - Set the values of fdo:geometryReadOnly, fdo:hasMeasure, and fdo:hasElevation to false. - For <spatialContextName> substitute "SC_0". - For {description arg to FdoGeometricPropertyDefinition::Create()} substitute "position of the building".